soumiyajit/httpstat-app/README.md

 5. ##### Now access the Grafana dashboard using the NodeIP and Node Port:

-	Login to the Grafana Dashboard:
+	Login to the Grafana Dashboard: <admin/password>

 	![Grafana Dashboard](https://github.com/soumiyajit/httpstat-app/blob/main/images/grafana-basic-dashbaord.png)

-	Add the Prometheus data source:
+	Add the Prometheus data source, go to Configuration->Data sources tab, also provide the cluster ip and port of the prometheus server: